checkly/docs.checklyhq.com/site/content/docs/testing/_index.md

 environments.
 3. You **deploy** your checks to Checkly, so we can run them around the clock as monitors and alert you when things break.

+Check out this video for a quick explainer:

+{{< youtube GQOgjtBA2Pk >}}

-However, you can unite E2E testing with monitoring in multiple ways with Checkly.
+You can unite E2E testing with monitoring in multiple ways with Checkly.
 You might be a Terraform shop, or just configure your checks in the web UI first.
 To help you pick your own journey, we will discuss the core principles below.

 - [Test sessions](#test-sessions)